Strategic Confusion: Top 7 Strategy Warning Signs

 Facebook Twitter Email LinkedIn

-Our organizational alignment research found that employees were 50 percent less clear about the organizational strategies than their bosses.
+• Our organizational alignment research shows that employees are, on average, 50% less clear about organizational strategies than their leaders.
+We call this the strategic alignment illusion.

-If you want to perform at your peak, what matters most to the success of your company should be crystal clear to all stakeholders.
+For your organization to perform at its peak, what matters most to its success must be crystal clear to every stakeholder — from executives to frontline teams.

 What Makes Strategic Confusion?

-Unfortunately strategic ambiguity not only hampers short-term performance but also long-term organizational health.
-Companies with clear strategies grow 72% faster, are more 58% profitable, and report higher levels of employee engagement and customer satisfaction.
+Strategic ambiguity doesn’t just slow short-term results — it erodes long-term organizational health.
+Research shows that companies with clear strategies grow 72% faster, are 58% more profitable, and consistently achieve higher levels of employee engagement, leadership effectiveness, and customer loyalty.
+Clarity isn’t just a nice-to-have; it’s a performance multiplier.

 The Attributes of Effective Strategic Goals